Sorcerer's Apprentice Warning: do not fall asleep while casting.

 • You can target yourself if you qualify as a valid target by the other requirements.

-Exert your Mind and spend an Action.
-Choose The Pig as a target, regardless of how far away they are.
+Exert your Mind and spend a minute.
+Select a Sapient target within arm's reach.
 Your target may Resist to cancel the transfer.

 You may choose a single instance of one of the following to transfer from your target to yourself, or from yourself to them: